Regular Donors Rock

 To set up a regular gift, all you need to do is:

-- Complete the enclosed Standing Order Form
+- Download and complete the Standing Order Form here

 - Hand this in to your bank so they can set up the Standing Order.